bootdotdev/blog/content/devops/devops-vs-cloud-engineers.md

 * Knowledge of containerization and container orchestration tools, such as Docker and Kubernetes (overlacdps with DevOps)
 * Experience with monitoring and logging tools, such as cloudwatch, Stackdriver, Prometheus (overlaps with DevOps)

-The areas where there isn’t as much overlap are:
+The areas where there isn't as much overlap are:

 * Security (cloud engineer specialty)
 * Virtualization technologies (cloud engineer)